 1. d4 d5 2. c4 e6 3.
 Nc3 Nf6 4.
 Nf3

-Queen’s Gambit Declined is the opening that was tested extensively during many World Championship matches including Alekhine – Capablanca, Kasparov-Karpov and the recent Anand-Topalov.
-Black constructs a solid position with central pawns and it’s what considered to be one of the most solid defenses in chess theory.
+Queen’s Gambit Declined is the opening that was tested extensively during many World Championship matches including Alekhine – Capablanca, Kasparov-Karpov, and the recent Anand-Topalov.
+Black constructs a solid position with central pawns and it’s what is considered to be one of the most solid defenses in chess theory.
 No wonder Magnus Carlsen plays it as well!

 Is it a good idea for you to play these openings?

 There is no way to be certain, but some of the openings he plays like QGD and Sicilian are very popular and fairly universal.
-If you feel like they fit your personal style, go ahead and try it out in your own games!
+If you feel like they fit your personal style, go ahead and try them out in your own games!

-If you want to improve your chess level, you need to have a clear study plan.
+In case you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way:

 That seems to be like a lot of things, and that is.
 But no worries, we have made it easy for you.
 Our comprehensive training course covers it all and much more.